 Here is a simple reality - that which I love will come out of my mouth.
 If I am living and working for material security, that will come out of my mouth no matter how many or how few material things I have in my possession or control.
 If I am living and working for King Joshua and I love our Father with all that is in me, then that will come out of my mouth as well, no matter how many or how few material things I currently possess or control.
 IF I am willing to share what I have with other disciples thus fulfilling the new command, then I am obeying all his other teachings on money and material wealth.

 The best solution for forsaking all for all people, including materially poor people, is found in the New Command:

 SHARING!
 Sharing is the key to fulfilling both the forsake all command as well as the new command!
 Stop living in fear of dying and share your stuff with other disciples and neighbors who need help!
 Start living by love!

-In summary, despite Christian leaders telling you that you can have your cake (money) and eat it too (heaven), the simple truths spoken by the One who defeated death rebuke the false, empty, deceitful and destroying claims of the Christian leaders.
-And despite the 'prophets' so called, who insist that forsaking all means not possessing or controlling any material things and never working for anything except what they call 'the gospel', you can find and follow the narrow Way...the One who says "I am the Life" and you can come into his Life of love for one another and truly serving him!
+Despite most Christian leaders telling you that you can have your cake (money) and eat it too (heaven), the simple truths spoken by the One who defeated death rebuke the false, empty, deceitful and destroying claims of the Christian leaders.
+And despite the some Christian leaders who like to see themselves as 'prophets', who insist that forsaking all means not possessing or controlling any material things and never working for anything except what they call 'the gospel'' - despite BOTH those wrong views, you can find and follow the narrow Way...the One who says "I am the Life" and you can come into his Life of love for one another and truly serving him!

 Why not come into Life and join the Peaceful Revolution!